+Combining radial velocity and astrometric observations is a powerful way to determine true planetary masses and orbital inclinations.
+Radial velocities measure only the line-of-sight motion and therefore yield the minimum mass, $M_p \sin i$, while astrometry measures the sky-plane component of the stellar reflex motion.
+When used together, these complementary data sets break the longstanding $\sin i$ degeneracy of radial velocity analyses \citep[e.g.,][]{WrightHoward2009, Brandt2019, Winn2022, Yahalomi2023, Feng2024}.
 This RV-astrometry synergy has recently been demonstrated in practice via follow-up radial velocity monitoring to directly confirm and refine astrometric orbit solutions from \textit{Gaia} DR3.
 In particular, RV follow-up of the Gaia-4b and Gaia-5b candidates revealed a massive planet and a brown dwarf orbiting low-mass stars, validating the astrometric orbits and providing precise dynamical masses \citep{stefansson2025gaia}.
-We note that even the Gaia-4b and Gaia-5b signals -- with effective eccentricities $e_{\rm eff} \simeq 0.34$ and $e_{\rm eff} \simeq 0.64$, respectively, from the single-planet fits in \citet{stefansson2025gaia} -- could in principle be mimicked by circular 2:1 planet pairs: for Gaia-4, a pair with periods $\{571, 286\}\,\mathrm{days}$ and masses $\{11.8, 3.2\}\,M_{\rm Jup}$; and for Gaia-5, a pair with periods $\{359, 179\}\,\mathrm{days}$ and masses $\{20.9, 10.6\}\,M_{\rm Jup}$.
+We note that even the Gaia-4b and Gaia-5b signals -- with effective eccentricities $e_{\rm eff} \simeq 0.34$ and $e_{\rm eff} \simeq 0.64$, respectively, from the single planet fits in \citet{stefansson2025gaia} -- could in principle be mimicked by circular 2:1 planet pairs: for Gaia-4, a pair with periods $\{571, 286\}\,\mathrm{days}$ and masses $\{11.8, 3.2\}\,M_{\rm Jup}$; and for Gaia-5, a pair with periods $\{359, 179\}\,\mathrm{days}$ and masses $\{20.9, 10.6\}\,M_{\rm Jup}$.
 While a detailed investigation of the resoeccentric degeneracy for these two systems is beyond the scope of this work, such an analysis would help clarify whether, and under what conditions, RV follow-up of astrometrically identified systems can break this degeneracy.
 Future work should additionally investigate whether RV breaking of the resoeccentric degeneracy is feasible for the types of planets we expect to find in \textit{Gaia} DR4 and DR5 astrometry based on current RV capabilities and study the optimal orbital strategies for such observations.